Connect with us

 Common examples include:

-• Sweet breakfast cereals
+• Packaged chips, sweet breakfast cereals

-• Soft drinks and fizzy beverages
+• Fizzy drinks and carbonated drinks

 • Fast food meals